rimutaka/onprem2az-elastic-query/AzurePoolCrossDbGenerator/ReadMe.md

 `masterTablesRO` - a list of read-only remote tables.
 Use the same format as above.
 This list is used to generate an external table in the current DB (mirror DB).

+`masterSPs` - a list of remote SPs.
+Use the same format as above.
+This list is used to generate proxy SPs in the current DB (mirror DB).

 ### Config file generation

 Run `azpm init` to generate the directory structure and `config.json` with blank values.